-- What kind of CBD should I take?
+- 3) What kind of CBD should I take?

-- What time of day should I take CBD?
+- 4) What time of day should I take CBD?

-- How often should I take CBD?
+- 5) How Often Should I Take CBD?

-- After one month of CBD: how will I feel?
+- 7) After one month of CBD: how will I feel?

 Factor 1: Method of Intake

-This phenomenon is called bioavailability.
-It’s important to understand this because it will help you determine how much CBD you’ll need to take to feel its effects; and you can also get an idea of how quickly it will work.
+There are many different ways to consume CBD.
+Each of these methods has a different impact on how much, and how quickly, the CBD gets absorbed into your bloodstream.2 This phenomenon is called bioavailability.
+It’s important to understand this because it will help you determine how much you’ll need to take to feel its effects; and you can also get an idea of how long it will take for your CBD to work.

 Factor 2: Dosage & Potency